2017-18 Class Registration

 The Centennial Scholarship for Early Graduation program is a partial tuition program which allows for high school graduation to be flexible and appropriate to meet the individual students’ needs.

 Attention Seniors!
-In order to receive the Regents/Utah Scholars medallion at Senior Evening of Excellence on May 17, 2016, you will need to fill out a Utah Scholar’s application by May 1, 2016.
-This is a separate application than the Regents Scholarship Application.
+In order to receive the Regents/Utah Scholars medallion at Senior Evening of Excellence on May 17, 2017, you will need to fill out a Utah Scholar’s application by March 31, 2017.
+If you have already registered as a Utah Scholar, you must apply for the medal separately in order to receive it.

 Boys & Girls State